cornell-ece5745/ece5745-tut6-asic-flow/docs/index.md

  % make 9
 ```

-Look to the run.log to see what's changed.
-Ctrl+F for `*** Finished Core Fixing`
+Look to the run.log in the logs directory of the step to see what's changed.
-and below that you should find a little summary that tells you how many cells were
+Ctrl+F for `*** Finished Core Fixing` and below that you should find a little
-added for hold time fixing.
+summary that tells you how many cells were added for hold time fixing:

 ```
 *** Finished Core Fixing (fixHold) cpu=0:00:01.7 real=0:00:02.0 totSessionCpu=0:00:58.8 mem=1521.9M density=77.019% ***